JuliProg/CICDtools/README.md

-# Software
-This is a service utility for organizing the
+This is a service utility for the organization the JuliProg CI / CD pipeline
-CI/CD pipeline